-n to Year 1:
+Before moving on to Year 1:

-r 1 who have not yet met the ELG for Literacy should heir school's curriculum OR the EYFS to develop their ing and language skills.
+Pupils entering Year 1 who have not yet met the ELG for Literacy should continue to follow their school's curriculum OR the EYFS to develop their word reading, spelling and language skills.

 However, these pupils should follow Y1 programmes of study so that they develop their vocabulary and understanding of the grammar.